bilizm/GeoFS-MCDU/README.md

 ---

-- This plugin is based on the A320 MCDU and has no significant relevance to GeoFS itself.
+- This add-on is based on the A320 MCDU and has no significant relevance to GeoFS itself.
 All operations are additional, but they ensure professional operation.
 - For some reasons, it cannot be integrated with Flight Plan at this time.
 - Other pages will be improved in the future.